saibotsivad/aws-sig-v4-test-suite/README.md

 ## Notes on Bad Tests

-There are two tests provided by AWS which do not conform to their specifications.
+There are three tests provided by AWS which do not conform to their specifications.
 I've opened communications with them and hope to find a resolution, but in the meanwhile both these tests have been removed from the exported JSON test suite.

 ### get-header-value-multiline